 - contributions due to the AMF for the management of the UCITS pursuant to d) of 3) of II of article L. 621-5-3 of the French Monetary and Financial Code, - exceptional and non-recurring taxes, fees and government duties (in relation to the UCITS); - exceptional and non-recurring costs for debt recovery or proceedings to enforce a right (e.g. class action proceedings).
 The information relating to these costs is also described ex post in the annual report of the UCITS.

 The Management Company gives preference to UCITS/AIFs for which it has been able to negotiate a total exemption from fees not accruing to the Sub-Fund.

-Calculation of the outperformance fee (A & L shares)
+Performance fee calculation methods (A, L, SI shares)